Punjab Lecturer Commerce online Coaching

 Partnership: Partnership Deed (main clauses), Types of Partners & Partnership formation, Registration.

-Co-operative Socities.
+Co-operative Societies.

 • Choice of Form of Business Enterprise